-The Company has a Stock Option Plan ("the 2011 Plan") under which it is authorized to grant share purchase options to directors, employees, contractors or consultants of the Company.
-The Company is permitted to grant options under the Plan equal to 10% of the issued and outstanding common shares of the Company until the 10th anniversary of the effective date of the 2011 Plan.
+Plan equal to 10% of the issued and outstanding common shares of the Company until the 10th anniversary of the effective date of the 2011 Plan.
 The exercise price of options granted under the Plan may not be less than the fair market value of the Company's common shares at the date such options are granted.
 The Company's Board of Directors specifies a vesting period and expiry on a grant-by-grant basis.

-At December 31, 2012 and March 1, 2013, there were 6,850,000 and 6,250,000 options outstanding, respectively, entitling the holders thereof to purchase one common share for each option held.
-Share options outstanding as of December 31, 2012 were as follows:
+At September 30, 2013 and November 8, 2013, there were 5,050,000 options outstanding entitling the holders thereof to purchase one common share for each option held.
+Share options outstanding were as follows: